jahazielllagas/jahazielllagas/README.md

 # 🐏 | About Me:
 I'm Jahaziel G. Llagas, a developer based on the Philippines, a passionate developer with a vast knowledge with different popular programming language.
 Specializing solving problems in regards to building a software and planning for the next action for the team.
-I built a quite of few software including the hotel management system with a website and chatapp in flutter
+I built a quite of few software including the hotel management system with a website and chatapp in flutter.

 # ⚙️ | Tools